-Through the generous support of the Bamford Foundation, the Institute for Innovation and Global Engagement is pleased to promote an exciting research and scholarship opportunity for UW Tacoma undergraduates.
+Through the generous support of the Bamford Foundation, the Institute for Innovation and Global Engagement promotes exciting global research opportunities for UW Tacoma undergraduates and graduates.
 The Program puts forth an annual call for proposals for research teams to embark on a year-long project that will enhance both faculty and student research agendas.

-Provide a guided research experience for Global Honors students
+Provide a guided research experience for UW Tacoma IIGE undergraduates

 Promote UW study abroad programs